firstgardengh/FunctionPatcher/README.md

 # FunctionPatcher

 This function takes a function's pointer, sets the memory protection to `PAGE_READWRITE`, casts it to a `uintptr_t`, sets the value to `0` and reverts the protection.
+If the specified function were to be called after this, you'd receive a crash.

 ```cpp